sitemesh/sitemesh3/README.md

 SiteMesh 3: Official repository
 =========

-## Kiss Good Bye to Boilerplate Code!!
+## Kiss Good Bye to Boilerplate HTML Code!!
 ## Get Up and Running with a Single JAR.
 No Configuration Needed, Just Drop it in!

 [Learn SiteMesh 3 in 5 Minutes](https://github.com/sitemesh/sitemesh3/blob/master/QUICKSTART.md)